 BRITISH COUNTRY MUSIC HALL OF FAME

-Hosted by singer/songwriter Charlie Landsborough and BBC Radio 5 Live/TV Personality Nicky Campbell, it was a great honour to head down to London to collect this prestigious award on behalf of my late father, Jon Derek at the 2012 British Country Music Awards.
+Hosted by singer/songwriter Charlie Landsborough and BBC Radio 5 Live/TV personality Nicky Campbell, it was a great honour to head down to London to collect this prestigious award on behalf of my late father, Jon Derek at the 2012 British Country Music Awards.

 Jon Derek was one of the very first British artists to venture into Country Music back in the late 1950's/early 1960's.
-It was a very difficult scene back then - there were no Country Music clubs or festivals - instead, Country artists and bands had to make do with the pub circuit, the US Air-Force bases or playing dances down at local community halls.
-It wasn't until a certain gentleman by the name of Mervyn Conn took a big gamble and staged the biggest and best event of its kind from 1969 onwards - the Wembley Country Music Festivals.
-They paved the way for so many of our well-established home-grown artists to appear alongside household names on the main Wembley stage.
+It was a very difficult scene back then - there were no country music clubs or festivals - instead, country artists and bands had to make do with the pub circuit, the US Air-Force bases or playing at local dance halls.
+It wasn't until a certain gentleman by the name of Mervyn Conn took a big gamble and staged the biggest event of its kind from 1969 onwards - the 'Wembley Country Music Festival' that things really started to improve.
+These popular annual festivals and numerous package tours staged by Mr Conn paved the way for so many of our well-established home-grown artists to appear alongside Nashville's star attractions.